JTT Physicians Kit

 Case reports of maternal convulsions and cardiovascular collapse following use of some local anesthetics for paracervical block in early pregnancy (as anesthesia for elective abortion) suggest that systemic absorption under these circumstances may be rapid.
 The recommended maximum dose of each drug should not be exceeded.
 Injection should be made slowly and with frequent aspiration.
 Allow a 5-minute interval between sides.

-Dosages in pediatric patients should be reduced, commensurate with age, body weight and physical condition.
-See DOSAGE AND ADMINISTRATION.
+Dosages in children should be reduced, commensurate with age, body weight and physical condition (see DOSAGE AND ADMINISTRATION).

-Systemic: Adverse experiences following the administration of lidocaine are similar in nature to those observed with other amide local anesthetic agents.
-These adverse experiences are, in general, dose related and may result from high plasma levels caused by excessive dosage, rapid absorption or inadvertent intravascular injection, or may result from a hypersensitivity, idiosyncrasy or diminished tolerance on the part of the patient.
-Serious adverse experiences are generally systemic in nature.
+Adverse experiences following the administration of lidocaine HCl are similar in nature to those observed with other amide local anesthetic agents.
+These adverse experiences are, in general, dose-related and may result from high plasma levels caused by excessive dosage, rapid absorption or inadvertent intravascular injection, or may result from a hypersensitivity, idiosyncrasy or diminished tolerance on the part of the patient.
+Serious adverse xperiences are generally systemic in nature.
 The following types are those most commonly reported:

-Cardiovascular System: Cardiovascular manifestations are usually depressant and are characterized by bradycardia, hypotension, and cardiovascular collapse, which may lead to cardiac arrest.
+Cardiovascular manifestations are usually depressant and are c aracterized by bradycardia, hypotension, and cardiovascular collapse, which may lead to cardiac arrest.

 There have been reported cases of permanent injury to extraocular muscles requiring surgical repair following retrobulbar administration.